todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 __Note:__ In order to avoid excessive rehashing of work that's currently in a state of flux I will be providing _fast_ instructions on how to install .NET Core on Ubuntu Linux.

 For more information see [here](https://www.microsoft.com/net/core#ubuntu).
-The following is practically verbatim from that source, except that we're installing it on Ubuntu 16.04 (LTS) (the latest) not 14.04.4 (LTS) (from two years ago).
+The following is practically verbatim from that source.

 #### Are we up to date?